huplay/demo-gpt-java/models/README.md

 - `name`: name of the model
 - `source`: original creator of the model
 - `attention.local.size`: local attention size (necessary only if local attention type is used)
-- `clean.decoder.<n>`: with value `true` at the `<n>`th decoder the loaded parameters will be dropped after processing a token and reloaded again at the next.
+- `memory.saver.decoders`: how many decoders use the weight parameters directly from disk, without fully loading into memory.
 This slows down the process, but saves memory, so in theory you will be able to try larger models.

 ## Models ##